gbdev/pandocs/src/Tile_Data.md

 </table>

-Tiles are always indexed using a 8-bit integer, but the addressing method may differ.
+Tiles are always indexed using an 8-bit integer, but the addressing method may differ.
 The "$8000 method" uses \$8000 as its base pointer and uses an unsigned addressing, meaning that tiles 0-127 are in block 0, and tiles 128-255 are in block 1.
 The "$8800 method" uses \$9000 as